If you buy products through the links on this page, we may earn a commission. Learn more.

 The Future of Delta 8 THC in Connecticut

-Delta-8 THC is likely to remain legal but regulated in Connecticut for the foreseeable future.
-That means it’s illegal for companies to sell or ship delta-8 products to the state unless they have a proper license.
+Delta-8 THC is likely to remain regulated in Connecticut for the foreseeable future.
+That means it’s illegal for companies to sell delta-8 products in the state unless they have a proper license.